 Example: An employer reports that a full-time employee who has been receiving \$8/hour will begin to receive \$8.25/hour in the eighth week after the effective date of the new admission or interim reexamination.
-In such a case the PHA would calculate annual income as follows: (\$/hour × 40 hours × 7 weeks) + (\$8.25 × 40 hours × 45 weeks).
+In such a case the PHA would calculate annual income as follows: (\$/hour × 40 hours × 7 weeks) + (\$.25 × 40 hours × 45 weeks).

 The family may present information that demonstrates that implementing a change before its effective date would create a hardship for the family.
 In such cases the PHA will calculate annual income using current circumstances and then, should the change in income require the PHA to conduct an interim reexamination, conduct an interim reexamination in accordance with PHA policy in Chapter 11.
+Upon the PHA's HOTMA 102/104 compliance date, the following section on the income calculations is added.
+The income calculations do not apply until the PHA's HOTMA compliance date.